OpsLevel/terraform-provider-opslevel/README.md

 ## Minimum requirements

-- Terraform 1.2 or newer.
+- Terraform 1.7.0 or newer.
 We recommend running the [latest version](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform) for optimal compatibility with the OpsLevel provider.
-Terraform versions older than 1.2 have known issues with newer features and internals.

 # Migrating to v1.0.0